ni/measurement-plugin-python/CONTRIBUTING.md

 poetry build
 ```

-Running this command from the repo's root directory will generate the tar.gz file and .whl file of ni_measurement_service package to the `dist` directory.
+Running this command from the repo's root directory will generate the tar.gz file and .whl file of ni_measurementlink_service package to the `dist` directory.

 # Testing